spinnaker/governance/governance.md

 * Rob Zienert (Netflix)
 * Travis Tomsu (Google)

-The TOC should remain with an odd number of members so as to avoid deadlock.
+The TOC should remain with an odd number of members (between 3 to 7) so as to avoid deadlock.
+In the event that someone from TOC leaves prematurely, the SC should be proactive in filling the spot to ensure an odd number of members.
 The TOC will nominate a chair person for a 1 year term.
 Their duty is to run/call meetings, take meeting notes, and call votes.

 ### Steering Committee